Cheraw: 18th century

 In 1715, Cheraw warriors joined other Southeastern tribes in the Yamasee War to fight against European enslavement of Indians, mistreatment, and encroachment on their territory.
 On July 18, 1715, a Cheraw delegation represented the Catawban tribes in Williamsburg, Virginia and negotiated peace.
 They were out of the war by October 1715.

 In 1728, William Byrd conducted an expedition to survey the North Carolina and Virginia boundary, and reported finding two Saura villages on the Dan River, known as Lower Saura Town and Upper Saura Town.
 The towns had been abandoned by the time of Byrd's visit.
 He noted in his writing that the Saura had been attacked and nearly destroyed by the Seneca 30 years before, who had been raiding peoples on the frontier from their home in present-day New York.
 The Saura were known to have moved south to the Pee Dee River area.

+Haudenosaunee people were still attacking the region by 1726.
+In 1726 and 1736, the Cheraw moved into Catawba settlements on the Catawba River.

 When the Council of Virginia offered tribes protection in 1732, the Cheraw asked to join the Saponis.
+The Cheraw were recorded living with the Catawba by 1739 and still maintaining a distinct dialect through 1743.
 In 1738, a smallpox epidemic decimated both the Cheraw and the Catawba.
 In 1755, the Cheraw were persuaded by colonizer James Glen to join the Waccamaw, Pedee, and Catawba, led by King Haigler.
 The remnants of the tribes combined.
-The tribe was mostly destroyed before the middle of the 18th century and European encroachment on their old territory.
+The tribe was nearly destroyed before the middle of the 18th century and European encroachment on their old territory.

-They were last noted as a distinct tribe among the Catawba in 1768.
+In 1759 a part of Cheraw warriors, led by King Johnny, attached Fort Du Quesne.

+The last historical mention of the Cheraw was in 1769, while they lived among the Catawba.
+They merged into the Catawba over time, and ethnographer John Reed Swanton wrote that "a part are undoubtedly represented among the Siouan Indians of Lumber River.
 During the Revolutionary War, they and the Catawba removed their families to the same areas near Danville, Virginia, where they had lived earlier.
 Their warriors served the Patriot cause under General Thomas Sumter.

 Population

-In 1715, South Carolinian John Barnwell conducted a census of Indians in the region.
-The Saraw were grouped with the "northern" or "Piedmont" peoples.
-This group had relatively fewer ties to South Carolina and were not counted as accurately as were the Muscogee, Cherokee, Yamasee, and others.
-Other "northern" Piedmont peoples named in the 1715 census include the Catawba, Waccamaw, Santee Congaree, Wereaw, and others.
-The Saraw are listed as living in one village with a population of 510, of which 140 were men and 370 were women and children.
-South Carolina probably acquired these numbers at least partially through second-hand sources and estimates.

-In 1768, Cheraw numbered only 50–60 individuals.
+In 1715, 510 Cheraw were recorded; however, ethnographer James Mooney believed this estimate was too high and including Keyauwee people.
+In 1768, 50 to 60 surviving Cheraw people lived among the Catawba.

 Descendants

 In 1835, Cheraw descendants, who had been absorbed into the Catawba tribe, were classified as "free people of color" in local records.

+The Catawba Indian Nation is now a federally recognized tribe in South Carolina.

-Today the state-recognized Lumbee Indians of Robeson County, North Carolina, and the Sumter Tribe of Cheraw Indians Sumter County, South Carolina, claim descent from the Cheraw.
+Today, two state-recognized tribes, the Lumbee Tribe of North Carolina of Robeson County, North Carolina, and the Sumter Tribe of Cheraw Indians in Sumter County, South Carolina, claim descent from the Cheraw.
+However, these claims are unsubstantiated.